-4.12 Feedback, Fairness and Grievance Redressal
+4.12 Feedback, Fairness and Grievance Redress

 - (i) The grievance of a student shall be taken sympathetically and the student shall be given a fair chance to state his/her viewpoint.
-If the grievance is genuine, it would be redressed immediately.
+If the grievance is genuine, it must be redressed immediately.
 If an instructor feels that he/she needs time to reconsider his/her decision, the student must be informed accordingly. - (ii) Any grievance related to the assessment is to be first reported verbally to the course instructor by the aggrieved student.
 It is expected that most grievances shall be redressed at this level.
-The duration of grievance redress at this stage is within one week. - (iii) In case the student is not satisfied with the response forwarded by the course instructor, he possessing incriminating materials will then be allowed to appear in subsequent examinations of that term.
-However, in case the same candidate is again found guilty of indulging in misconduct or malpractice during any of the subsequent examinations of that trimester, he/she shall be recommended for expulsion from all remaining examinations of that trimester after taking appropriate action for the second act of misconduct/malpractice.
+The duration of grievance redress at this stage is one week. - (iii) In case the student is not satisfied with the response forwarded by the course instructor, he